terence9213/ZenikaTechTest/README.md

 Assumptions and thought process:
 The purpose of the unit tests are to ensure that the alarm functions as expected.
 The expexted behaviour of the alarm is to turn on when the radioactivity value it receives is outside of its lower and upper threshold range.
-No other behaviours are required to be tested.
+No other behaviours are required to be tested for this exercise.

 The unit tests should be performed on the exact same functions that are expected to be used in the final product.